AnthonyRuberto/Pv_LS_singleCell/README.md

 **Pv_Hep_scRNAseq_additional_file_5.Rmd**: In this document, we first process the data to filter reads from *P.vivax*, leaving us with only human transcripts.
 Next, we perform cell and gene filtering for each of the samples.
 Last, we perform data reduction and clustering.

 **Pv_Hep_scRNAseq_additional_file_6.Rmd**: In this document, we first merge the processed human hepatocyte scRNAseq data from each replicate.
 Next, we perform low dimensional reduction and clustering.
+Finally, the cells are parsed and differential gene expression analyses are performed.

 ## Outputs